pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 counter as needed.

 We have a brief aside on helper functions.
-One, `maybeRead`, gets a string and returns a `Maybe` gadget --- if something went wrong, it's `Nothing`; otherwise it's `Just [result]`.
+One, `maybeRead`, gets a string and returns a `Maybe` gadget &mdash; if something went wrong, it's `Nothing`; otherwise it's `Just [result]`.
 We use this to figure out the greatest variable index: